muzudho/kifuwarabe-uec14-practice/docs/o1o0/o1o1o0-start.md

 import "fmt"

-// Hello returns a greeting for the named person. func Hello(name string) string {
+// GetMessage returns a greeting for the named person. func GetMessage(name string) string {
 	// Return a greeting that embeds the name in a message. message := fmt.Sprintf("Hi, %v.
 Welcome!", name)
 	return message